moe-sani/hand_tracking/README.md

 ## 4. davinci driver
-this node subscribes to the joint states and publishes the message required by Epos driver node
+This node is required only if you are going to actuate real tool.
+This part is only developed for davinci for now and needs to be developed for 3finger tool as well. this node subscribes to the joint states and publishes the message required by Epos driver node

     rosrun hand_tracking davinci_drive.py